Top 12 Difference between Private and Public Administration & Similarities

 Similarities Between Public and Private Administration:

 • The policy of profit mods in modern times is not exclusive to the private administration.
-Profitmaking is now acceptable as a good motive for the industry in the public sector.
+Profit-making is now acceptable as a good motive for the industry in the public sector.
 In addition, a private organization has also created a sense of community service.
-They understand that they too have a broad responsibility in society.
+They understand that they have a broad responsibility in society.

 • The practice of private organizations in personnel management has been greatly influenced by the practice of government organizations.
 In recent years, public organizations have also tried to install private business techniques and policies.
-For example, government corporations designed to conduct commercial operations and government-owned economics primarily model the concerns of private businesses.
+For example, government corporations designed to conduct commercial operations and government-owned enterprises primarily model the concerns of private businesses.
 They are similar to the private organizations of nature.

 • In modern times, private administration concerns are also legal barriers.
-The government is imposing a lot of control over business entities through tax, licensing policies, and surveillance as a result, they were not as independent as before.
+The government is imposing a lot of control over business entities through tax, licensing policies, and surveillance as a result, they are not as independent as before.

 Conclusion: